Arirang Radio

-Arirang Radio (stylized as arirang) is an English-language South Korean television network based in Seoul and aimed at an overseas audience.
-It is operated by the Korea International Broadcasting Foundation and is financially supported by the Ministry of Culture, Sports and Tourism.
-The channel, which airs in 103 countries, aims to offer an extensive and informative view of Korea Peninsula affairs, as well as world issues from a global perspective.
+Arirang Radio, also stylized as arirang, is an English-language South Korean television and radio network based in Seoul and aimed at an overseas audience.
+It is operated by the Korea International Broadcasting Foundation and is receives financial support from the Ministry of Culture, Sports and Tourism.
+The channel, which airs in more than 103 countries, aims to offer an extensive and informative view of affairs on the Korean Peninsula, as well as global issues from a broader international perspective.

-The channel airs different programming in different countries, but generally airs news, cultural programs, educational shows and documentaries.

-It's flagship news programs feature timely current affairs stories, in-depth interviews with world experts and prominent individuals.
+The channel airs different programming across countries, but generally airs news, cultural programs, educational shows and documentaries.
+Its flagship news programs feature timely current-affairs stories, in-depth interviews with world experts, and prominent figures.

 History

-Arirang International Broadcasting Corporation began airing on September 1, 2003.
-It was operated by the non-profit Korea International Broadcasting Foundation, which was created by Article 32 of the South Korean Civil Code on April 10, 1996.
-Initially, the channel was available only on cable and satellite television in South Korea and was targeted to foreigners living in or visiting the country.
+Arirang International Broadcasting Corporation began broadcasting on September 1, 2003.
+It is operated by the non-profit Korea International Broadcasting Foundation, which was established under Article 32 of the South Korean Civil Code on April 10, 1996.
+Initially, the channel was available exclusively on cable and satellite television in South Korea and was targeted at foreigners living in or visiting the country.

-Arirang International Broadcasting Corporation has three channels for overseas viewers.
+Arirang International Broadcasting Corporation operates three channels for overseas viewers.
 Arirang World was established as a satellite television channel in 1999 and is broadcast in English, Chinese, Spanish, Korean, Arabic, Russian, Vietnamese, and Indonesian.
-Arirang UN was established in 2015, and is broadcast in English.
-As of 2018, the channels are broadcast in 103 countries.
+Arirang UN was launched in 2015, and is broadcast in English.
+As of 2018, the channels were broadcast in 103 countries.